How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 Method 2: Send a Loud Alert Using Messages or Calls

 What if you need to send an urgent message, not just find a device?
 Apple has thought of that, too.
-You can designate specific contacts as “emergency” contacts, allowing their calls and messages to break through your silent settings.
+You can designate specific contacts as “emergency” contacts, allowing their calls and messages to override your silent settings.

 Emergency Bypass in Contacts

-For any contact in your phone, you can enable Emergency Bypass.
+For any phone contact, you can enable Emergency Bypass.
 When you turn it on for a specific person, their calls and text messages will always make a sound, even when your iPhone is on silent or Do Not Disturb is active.

 Here’s how to set it up: